hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 This proposal describes a new feature for the metrics module.
 The feature is called "metric labels" and allows to add labels to metrics.
 Labels are key-value pairs that can be used to filter and group metrics.
-Why this proposal uses the name "metric labels" (like prometheus does) other libraries (like micrometer) use the term tags.
+Why this proposal uses the name "metric labels" (like prometheus does) other libraries (like micrometer or open telemetry) use the term tags or attributes.

 ## Motivation